-- individuals starting (or interested in starting) a business who only want one or 2 meetings with the Provider for advice on establishing their business, rather than the 12 months of mentoring and other support available under Small Business Coaching - individuals wishing to discuss self-employment, a business idea or a business plan - Eligible Business Owners who need tailored advice, such as: applying for a business loan to help their business' viability or marketing advice on sourcing clients/customers - former Participants who need additional support from their Provider after completing Small Business Coaching (to ensure their business is Operating Commercially).

-Participants accessing a Business Advice Session must be placed into the appropriate activity in the Department's IT systems.
-The Provider must record in the Department's IT Systems the support delivered to the Participant during a Business Advice Session.

-Placing a Participant in a Business Advice Session activity in the Department's IT Systems with an activity placement status of 'Placement Confirmed' will use a Business Advice Session Place.
-Once the activity is marked as completed in the IT system, where appropriate, this will trigger payment of the Business Advice Fee.
+- individuals starting (or interested in starting) a business who only want one or 2 meetings with the Provider for advice on establishing their business, rather than the 12 months of mentoring and other support available under Small Business Coaching - Eligible Business Owners who need tailored advice, such as: applying for a business loan to help their business' viability or marketing advice on sourcing clients/customers, and choose not to access Small Business Coaching - former Participants who need additional support from their Provider after completing Small Business Coaching (to ensure their business is Operating Commercially). - Participants accessing a Business Advice Session must be placed into the appropriate activity in the Department's IT systems.
+The Provider must record in the Department's IT Systems the support delivered to the Participant during a Business Advice Session. - Placing a Participant in a Business Advice Session activity in the Department's IT Systems with an activity placement status of 'Placement Confirmed' will use a Business Advice Session Place.
+Once the activity is ended with exit reason of 'Successful Completion of Activity' in the IT system, where appropriate, this will trigger payment of the Business Advice Fee.